denham-ed/rescala/README.md

 [The Musician's Union Practice Diary](https://musiciansunion.org.uk/working-performing/music-teaching/working-as-a-music-teacher/practice-diaries-and-workbooks) provided inspiration for Rescala

 ## Acknowledgements
-- The support of my mentor Spencer Barriball for his advice, guidance and directions to resources is gratefully acknowledged.
 - The Code Institute example read me was used as a template for this document.
-This includes the instructions for deployment on GitHub Pages which are used in full, above. !!!!
-CheCK THIS!!!!
+- The Code Institue Walkthrough *I Think Therefore I Blog* was used as inspiration for the Resource app.
+Large sections of the walkthrough were also used to inform the deployment section of this document.
+ The support of my mentor Spencer Barriball for his advice, guidance and directions to resources is gratefully acknowledged.